krschroeder/baseframe_js/src/readmes/_readme.md

 # Base_Frame Plugins &amp; Common JS

 Common/expected/needed/integrated JavaScript functionality for websites.
-You'll notice a few token are missing (like a carousel for example), that's because there are just some really, realy well made, IMO.
+You'll notice a few token are missing (like a carousel for example), that's because there are just some really, really well made, IMO.
 Not touching that stuff, use those others, they're great.
 The ones here are configurable, and as its set up now easy to import in.

 ## Runs with [Cash](https://github.com/fabiospampinato/cash) (or JQuery if you wish)

 These are made to work with [Cash](https://github.com/fabiospampinato/cash) (with jQuery still an option) as the only dependency.
 Cash is a small jQuery alternative that give developers DOM traversing without the extra bloat.
 In my opinion, having a DOM traversing Library is essential.
 Also, everybody who's done any web developement is familiar with jQuery syntax.

 ## Features and Advantages
-### Its small!
+### It's small!
 Combined all together (with my minification settings at least) its ~ 49k.
 Add that with Cash and its less than jQuery alone!

 ### Pass in parameter options with a `data-` attribute